NikolayRys/byebug-zebra/README.md

 byebug
 # some more code
 ```
-When the execution stops, just type `zebra` to see analyzed backtrace for the current positionn
+When the execution stops, just type `zebra` to see analyzed backtrace for the current position.

 # Configuration
 If you have dependencies in usual custom paths, you can let Zebra know through the config.